alcionai/corso/website/blog/2023-04-24-backup-frequency.md

 have frequent backups ****with**** retention of older versions, you’re going to need a lot of storage.

-Tools like Corso that use S3 object storage will be cheaper than most others.
+Intelligent tools like Corso will be cheaper than most others.
+First, it uses object storage which is orders of magnitude cheaper than reliable block or file storage.
 Further Corso not only deduplicates, packs, and compresses data, but it also has a ton of smarts to only capture incremental changes between backups but always present them as a full backup (topic for another blog post!).
 This ensures that